malexarcos/Portfolio/README.md

 # description
-creating a portfolio so future employers can see my work
+a portfolio where future employers can view what i have created and know more about me

 ## Author